CEMeNT-PSAAP/MCDC/docs/source/user_guide/getting_started/first_simulation.rst

        scatter=np.array([[0.3]]),
    )

-Native compositions use the same :class:`mcdc.Material` interface and require an MC/DC nuclear-data library.
+:ref:`Native compositions <user_native_transport>` use the same
+:class:`mcdc.Material` interface and require an MC/DC nuclear-data library.
 See :ref:`install-data-library` for configuration instructions.

 Geometry
 ~~~~~~~~